-Costa Rica’s newly elected president is vowing to take the historic step of decarbonising the entire country.
-It’s so cool because in my Masters Progeam I did research on how Costa Rica Can Go net zero or even net negative.
+First of all, Costa Rica’s newly elected president is vowing to take the historic step of decarbonising the entire country.
+It’s so cool because in my Masters Program I did research on how Costa Rica.
+More over and certainly it Can Go net zero or even net negative.

-President Carlos Alvarado made the pledge in his inauguration speech this week, where he described the “titanic and beautiful task” of abolishing the use of fossil fuels.
+In addition, President Carlos Alvarado made the pledge in his inauguration speech this week.
+All where he described the “titanic and beautiful task” of abolishing the use of fossil fuels.

-“Decarbonisation is the great task of our generation, and Costa Rica must be among the first countries in the world to do it, if not the first,” he said.
+“Decarbonisation is the great task of our generation.
+So Costa Rica must be among the first countries in the world to do it.
+If not being the first,” he said.

-He went on to set a target of 2020 for the country to be leading the way on progress towards the goals of the Paris climate agreement, aiming to become a “laboratory” for cleaning up the economy.
+As VOX commented, he went on recently.
+All to set a target of 2020 for the country.
+That’s to be leading the way on progress towards the goals of the Paris Climate Agreement.
+As well as aiming to become a “laboratory” for cleaning up the economy.
 The deal binds countries to keep global temperatures to well below 2 degrees Celsius.

-The 2020 date is significant not only as the time in which the Paris accord comes into force, but closely precedes Costa Rica’s 200th anniversary of independence.
+The 2020 date is significant.
+Because not only as the time in which the Paris accord comes into force.
+Yet it’s closely preceding Costa Rica’s 200th anniversary of independence.

 “For the bicentennial we have an ethical duty to lead the world, as we have done in the past.
-We must be agile and creative.
-We are called to protect ecosystems and protect biodiversity,” he added.
+Costa Rica must be agile and creative.
+Because Costa Rican’s are called to protect ecosystems and protect biodiversity,” he added.

-In doing so he committed to greater management of Costa Rica’s national parks, which make up an estimated 25 percent of the entire country and are a major tourist attraction.
+In doing so he committed to greater management of Costa Rica’s national parks.
+That which make up an estimated 25 percent of the entire country parks.
+Consequently, they are a major tourist attraction.

-Costa Rica has already made strong progress towards the transition to a fully sustainable and low-carbon economy.
-Its plentiful supplies of both hydropower and geothermal mean that almost all of its electricity is renewable.
-In 2017, it went 300 days without using fossil fuels for its electricity needs.
+In conclusion, Costa Rica has already made strong progress towards the transition to a fully sustainable and low-carbon economy.
+In addition, its plentiful supplies of both hydropower and geothermal mean that almost all of its electricity is renewable.
+Furthermore and in 2017, it went 300 days without using fossil fuels.
+I mean for its electricity needs.